Eco Living Display Centre

 In the garden, you can learn a range of ways to create beautiful garden for dry conditions from planting indigenous plants to creating wicking beds, a rain garden and no-dig gardens. a food forest and medicinal garden as well as compost bins, a worm farm and other examples of waste reduction on display.

-Come on a guided tour or participate in one of our sustainability workshops.
+Enquire Now about a guided tour or participate in one of our environmental workshops.